 - Education: You'll need at least a high school diploma before beginning training to become an EMT.
 Paramedics' training can include an associate degree.

 - Training: There are three levels of training for those who want to work in this field: EMT-Basic, EMT-Intermediate, and Paramedic.
 Coursework at the EMT-Basic level consists of emergency skills and patient assessment.
 Students being trained at the EMT-Intermediate level learn how to use advanced airway devices and administer intravenous fluids and some medications.
 Paramedics receive the most advanced training which may result in an associate degree.
 The coursework at this level includes anatomy, physiology, and advanced medical skills.

 - Licensure: You must be licensed to work as an EMT or paramedic.
 Requirements vary by state, but most states require EMTs and paramedics to pass the National Registry of Emergency Medical Technicians NREMT exam.
 Generally, licenses must be renewed every two to three years.

 - Certification: Some states have their own certification exams which EMTs and paramedics must pass to practice.

 EMT/Paramedic Skills & Competencies

 In addition to formal training and a license, you'll also need certain soft skills and personal qualities to succeed in this occupation.

 - Strong critical thinking and problem-solving skills: These allow an EMT or paramedic to quickly evaluate various solutions to problems to choose the one that has the best chance of resulting in a positive outcome.

 - Excellent listening and speaking skills: Topnotch communication skills let the EMT or paramedic receive information from and convey it to the patient and others on the scene.

 - Physical stamina: This job requires a lot of lifting and bending, so you must be physically fit.

 The U.S. Bureau of Labor Statistics predicts that employment for EMTs and paramedics will grow much faster than the national average for all occupations through 2026.
-Job growth is expected to be at about 15 percent because events like natural disasters and manmade emergencies aren't likely to decrease, and some emergencies can be expected to increase as America's population ages.
+Job growth is expected to be at about 15% because events like natural disasters and manmade emergencies aren't likely to decrease, and some emergencies can be expected to increase as America's population ages.
 This compares to 7% job growth for all occupations.